JafarzadeAysel/Transport_DCM_CL_model/README.md

 ## Modeling

-Built a Conditional Logit Model to analyze the factors influencing mode choice.
+Built a Multinomial Logit Model to analyze the factors influencing mode choice.

 Tested variables such as cost, waiting time, walking time, crowdedness, age, and location.

 ## Results & Strategic Insights
 Key Findings:
-- Destination demand is concentrated on 28 May, Yasamal, Nəsimi, and Xətai for commuting purposes.
+- Destination demand is concentrated on 28 May, Yasamal, Nasimi, and Khatai for commuting purposes.

-- Xırdalan residents want more direct metro connections without transfers, especially to Yasamal.
+- Khirdalan residents want more direct metro connections without transfers, especially to Yasamal.

-- Sumqayıt residents seek connections beyond the main rail link, with requests for more comfortable and direct routes to central and peripheral districts.
+- Sumgait residents seek connections beyond the main rail link, with requests for more comfortable and direct routes to central and peripheral districts.

-- Signs that Sumqayıt residents may prefer taxis and older respondents slightly prefer the fast train less (not statistically significant due to sample size).
+- The negative coefficient indicates that personal cars are less preferred than buses for work trips, likely due to traffic and parking challenges.
+While public transport options like buses with dedicated lanes and fast trains are faster.
+But the effect is not statistically significant and may be due to chance.